lionheart/django-template/README.md

         postgres# CREATE ROLE {{ your_role_name }} WITH LOGIN ENCRYPTED PASSWORD '{{ your_password }}';
         postgres# CREATE DATABASE {{ your_database_name }} WITH OWNER {{ your_role_name }};

-5a.
-If you get a `psql: FATAL:  role "YOUR_USERNAME" does not exist`, just do the following to save yourself from having to write `--user postgres` for every PostgreSQL command.
+    Note: If you get a `psql: FATAL:  role "YOUR_USERNAME" does not exist`, just do the following to save yourself from having to write `--user postgres` for every PostgreSQL command.
 If, say, your username is `dan`, you'd do the following:

             # Create a superuser named `dan`
             $ createuser -s dan
             # Create a database for this user to log into.
             $ createdb -O dan dan

     After doing this, re-run step 5.